bittermelon2/React18-Employee-CRUD/README.md

 Employees can be added, updated, and deleted in this project.
 The technologies used were React 18 and Axios.
 The database used is Strapi.
+23-src-CRUD-student-axios-strapi-async-edit-with-getStudentById is src folder